Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Invalid certificates, resulting in an unavailable service which might force a user to fallback to cleartext.
-* Mis-identification of a server by a client e.g., typos in URLs or authentication domain names [@RFC8310] which accidentally direct clients to attacker controlled servers.
+* Mis-identification of a server by a client e.g., typos in DoH URL templates [@RFC8484] or authentication domain names [@RFC8310] which accidentally direct clients to attacker controlled servers.

 Mitigations: